Vivero/Kerbal-VR/README.md

 For guidance on compiling this project and other project documentation, see the [Build Guide](https://github.com/Vivero/Kerbal-VR/wiki/Build-Guide)

+## Known Issues

+Actually there's a lot of [issues](https://github.com/Vivero/Kerbal-VR/issues), but this one is noteworthy: when I run KSP with KerbalVR, the part icons in the VAB/SPH appear blue!
+Hwo to fix!!1??1???

+Well this problem is not my fault, but there's a fix.
+[Issue #41](https://github.com/Vivero/Kerbal-VR/issues/41) talks about it a bit.
+You need to download [this fix](https://drive.google.com/file/d/1sb2_qyvBsBPrQFyGldK5x7uW2UJb14et/view), from this [forum post](https://forum.kerbalspaceprogram.com/index.php?/topic/168795-electrocutors-thread/).
+Place it in your `GameData` folder like any other mod.

 ## RasterProp Monitor

 There is experimental support for VR interaction with RPM.
 See the [User Guide](https://github.com/Vivero/Kerbal-VR/wiki/User-Guide) for more details.
 Note that using RPM may hinder performance in VR (lower FPS).